Minwoo-study/training-code/README.md

 Although this repository is meant to be used for conversational fine-tunes which is usually done with a supervised fine-tuning regime, the repo now supports *unsupervised fine-tuning* as well.
 However, because this repo was built with supervised fine-tuning in mind, unsupervised fine-tuning is not enabled by default; you will need to manually enable it with the `--uft` flag when running [hf_trainer.py](./training/hf_trainer.py).

 For UFT, your data should be in either the form of a **singular .txt file or multiple .txt files contained within one directory**.
 Note that it will not skip over any .txt files in the directory, so avoid having any .txt files which you do not want the model to tokenize within the directory you provide.
+Before tokenizing the data, please make sure you have .txt files ready.
+To change dataset in other format (such as .csv) to .txt, you could refer to `preparation/reformat_uft_data.py` file.

 To tokenize unstructured data, run [tokenize_data_uft.py](./preparation/tokenize_data_uft.py) like this:

 ```shell
 python3 ./preparation/tokenize_data_uft.py \